Fred Thomas (athlete): Early life and education

 Thomas grew up in Windsor, Ontario, Canada.
 He was a fifth-generation Canadian whose ancestry can be traced to enslaved Africans fleeing North Carolina and Barbadian immigrants.
 His parents were Charles Fred Thomas and Edith May Thomas.
 He had seven siblings; one brother and six sisters.
 (Note: One source says five sisters) He was the second oldest and his athletic prowess let him excel at many sports.
 He attended high school at the J. C. Patterson Collegiate Institute in Windsor, beginning in the late 1930s.
 He was a football and track star there, competing in hurdles, high jump, sprints, long jump and triple jump.
 He also led the basketball team to a provincial championship, beating Ottawa Glebe Collegiate in Toronto for the All-Ontario Basketball Title.

 He graduated in 1943 and then enlisted in the Royal Canadian Air Force.
 He earned his wings shortly before the end of World War II.
-After being discharged from the service, he enrolled at Assumption College where he became known as one of the country's best basketball players.
+After being discharged from the service, he enrolled at Assumption College, federated with the University of Windsor, where he became known as one of the country's best basketball players.
 He played four years under coach Stanley Nantais.

 In 1945, the Harlem Globetrotters, who were "widely considered the best team in the world", were defeated by the Assumption basketball team 49–45.
 A 1952 newspaper article said Thomas "was a constant thorn in the side of his visitors" and "His terrific speed enabling him to leap high into the air after burning down the floor to break up passing plays.
 His performance was amazing and the most amazed were the confused Globetrotters."

 In 1949, his senior year, he led the team to the Ontario Senior Men's Finals where they defeated Toronto Central by 90–56, 47 of which he scored himself.
 At the time, the Toronto Globe and Mail called him the "best Negro athlete in Canada".
 During Thomas's college four-year basketball career (1945–1949), he scored 2,059 points, the third-highest on the NCAA scoring list at the time of his graduation.
 This includes a record 639 points in the 1948–49 season.
 His time at Assumption was known as the "Thomistic Era".
 The 1952 newspaper article summarized his college basketball career by saying "There was probably never a Canadian basketball player who so dominated the key area and was so deadly with the hook shot as Fred.
 He played the game with the grace of a swan and the agility of a gazelle."